patrickthealba/prostate-cancer-phenotyping/README.md

 This is the code for the metastatic prostate cancer NLP system described in JCO informatics here: https://ascopubs.org/doi/full/10.1200/CCI.21.00030

-And adapted and expanded for castrate resistant diagnosis in another paper currently under review.
+And adapted and expanded for castrate resistant diagnosis here:

+Danielle Candelieri-Surette et al., Development and Validation of a Tool to Identify Patients Diagnosed With Castration-Resistant Prostate Cancer.
+JCO Clin Cancer Inform 7, e2300085(2023).
+DOI:10.1200/CCI.23.00085

 Project description: